 On the other hand, gamification is often about providing timely, satisfying feedback to reinforce specific behaviors.
 If we can find a way to make that feedback non-quantitative — that is, if we find a way to make our VUIs respond positively to polite behavior without gamification crutches like points or badges — I do believe we’d stand a better chance of having a genuine and lasting positive impact on social behaviors.

-It’s important for us to continue to ask more of our technology, especially the technology that leverages natural user interfaces.
-Our devices should continue to adapt to our humanity, and not the other way around.
+It’s important for us to continue to ask more of our technology, especially technology that leverages natural user interfaces.
+Our devices should continue to adapt to our humanity, not the other way around.

 Oh… and thank you for reading.